rebeccaskinner/rebeccaskinner.github.io/content/blog/python_and_nix.md

 ## Introduction

-Nix is a package general purpose package manager available for *nix systems, including NixOS (a Linux distrobution), Linux, *bsd, and MacOS.
+Nix is a package general purpose package manager available for *nix systems, including Linux (including [NixOS](https://nixos.org)), *bsd, and MacOS.
 Nix provides several novel capabilities, specifically immutability and reproducability.
 A nix package defines exact versions of all of it's dependencies, and a nix installation manages each individual application independently.
 In this post we'll look at using Nix during the development process, comparing it to virtualenv and pip for developing a python application.

 ## Background

-I recently joined a new team.
-Like most teams that I've worked on over the last decade, my new team is a polyglot shop with tools written in many different languages.
-In this case of this particular team, one of the core applications that I found myself working with is written in Python.
-Although I've easily worked in a dozen languages in my career, this was my first time working with python in earnest.
-Every new language brings a unique set of challenges as you adopt to the idioms, quirks, and warts of both the language and it's ecosystem.
-One of the warts that I found most troublesome when I started working with python was the tooling around managing package installation and package versioning.
-Virtualenv and pip in particular caused me a great deal of frustration during my python onboarding process.

-To understand my frustration it's helpful to understand both my background and the languages and tools I work with day-to-day.
-For most of my first decade in the industry I worked primarily on appliances
+Most software developers these days find ourselves working across a variety of applications written in different languages, with different dependencies, and targeting different platforms.
+The net result of this is a proliferation of tools designed to address the problem of how to manage our development environments.
+Most of these tools are specialized in one way or another.
+Tools like homebrew, apt, and chocolatey may help us install applications, but then we must turn to separate tools, often language specific, like pip, gem, and hex to install language dependencies.
+Tools like virtualenv, rbenv, and pkg-config help us manage separate tool and dependency versions.
+We may even use tools like Docker to make it easier to distribute our applications across different environments.

+Some languages and toolchains, like `go dep` and haskell's `stack` and `cabal-install`, manage versioning and dependencies within the scope of a project's source tree, others like virtualenv, manage virtual environments with through environment variables or symlinks.

+The nix package manager addresses several many of the problems that developers might otherwise need to use multiple tools to manage.
+Nix provides a mechanism to create immutable environments for building and running applications by combining package installation, dependency management, and environment setup all in a single tool.
+Nix can be used in place of tools like homebrew or apt to distribute and install packages, it can be used to manage local user-wide environment options like shell and editor configs, and it can be used to manage the build environment for specific applications.
+These configurations can be composed and combined into unique reproducible environments.

+The rest of this article will focus on one particular use-case of nix: as a replacement for tools that manage virtual environments.
+In our example we will be developing a python application, and using nix in place of virtualenv to manage our applications dependencies.

 ## Setting Up the Environment